-- 2.4 If emailing the complaint, care should be taken to ensure that the complainant has the official email address for the Chair of Governors, available from the school office, and that they use this.
-It can be obtained from the school office.
+- 2.4 If emailing the complaint, the complainant should only use the official email address for the Chair of Governors, available from the school office (chair@brampton.cambs.sch.uk) and not use their personal email address.
 In the subject field of the email, the complainant should write, 'Formal Complaint'.
 If delivering or posting a letter, the complainant must address it to the Chair of Governors at the school address and should write 'Formal Complaint' on the envelope.
 This will ensure that the complaint is dealt with promptly and enable the school to comply with the timescales set out in the policy. - 2.5 The complainant should not share the complaint with other governors.
-A detailed knowledge of the complaint will preclude governors from serving on the Appeals Review Committee if the complaint is not resolved through the good offices of the Chair.
-Governors receiving a complaint in this way should immediately refer it back to the Chair without considering the content. - 2.6 The Chair of Governors will acknowledge the complaint form in writing within 3 school days of receipt and investigate the matter so that the complainant receives a response within 10 school days.
-On rare occasions, the complaint may be too complex to investigate within this timescale and, in these circumstances, the Chair will write to the complainant explaining why it is not possible to work within the timescales laid down and to advise when a response will be issued. - 2.7 As part of the investigation, the Chair will make early contact with the complainant and either propose a meeting or substantial telephone call to consider the issues raised.
+A detailed knowledge of the complaint will preclude governors from serving on a review panel if the complaint is not resolved by the Chair.
+Governors receiving a complaint in this way should immediately refer it back to the Chair without considering the content. - 2.6 The Chair of Governors will acknowledge the complaint form in writing within 3 school days of receiving it personally and investigate the matter so that the complainant receives a response within 10 school days.
+On rare occasions, the complaint may be too complex to investigate within this timescale and, in these circumstances, the Chair will write to the complainant explaining why it is not possible to work within the timescales laid down and to advise when a response will be issued. - 2.7 As part of the investigation, the Chair will make early contact with the complainant and either propose a meeting or a substantial telephone call to consider the issues raised.
 If telephoning, the Chair should determine whether it is necessary to withhold any number that is not the school's telephone number. - 2.8 The focus of that conversation should be to: - Consider any gaps on the complaint form; - Consider any aspects of the complaint where additional clarification is required;